timescale/docs/timescaledb/how-to-guides/continuous-aggregates/compression-on-continuous-aggregates.md

 </procedure>

-Disabling compression on a continuous aggregate will fail if there are compressed chunks associated with the continuous aggregate.
+Disabling compression on a continuous aggregate fails if there are compressed chunks associated with the continuous aggregate.
 In this case, you need to decompress the chunks, and then drop any compression policy on the continuous aggregate, before you disable compression.
 For more detailed information, see the